CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 According to our assertion we get an input of `"08:00"` and need to create output of `"08:00 am"`.

 So we can add `"am"` to the `time` to get the expected output.
-We can make use of a template literal and set the return value, and then _re-run_ our assertion to check the function is returning the correct value.
+We can make use of a template literal, set the return value and then _re-run_ our assertion to check the function is returning the correct value.

 📓 We can continually check our assertions to see if our function’s current behaviour meets our expectations.